Beauty and the Beast (1987 film)

-Beauty and the Beast (alternatively: Cannon Movie Tales: Beauty and the Beast in United States, Die Schöne und das Biest in West Germany, La Bella e la Bestia in Italy, La Belle et la Bête in France) is a 1987 American/Israeli musical film, part of the 1980s film series Cannon Movie Tales.
-It is a contemporary adaptation of the classic tale of Beauty and the Beast by Jeanne-Marie Leprince de Beaumont, borrowing also elements from Villeneuve's version, such as the dream sequences.
+Beauty and the Beast (alternatively: Cannon Movie Tales: Beauty and the Beast) is a 1987 English-language Israeli musical film, part of the 1980s film series Cannon Movie Tales.
+It is a contemporary adaptation of the classic tale of Beauty and the Beast by Jeanne-Marie Leprince de Beaumont, borrowing elements from Villeneuve's version, such as the dream sequences.
 The film was shot entirely in Israel, and the taglines were: "The monster they feared was the prince she loved" and "The classic fairy tale about seeing with your heart".

 Plot

 A wealthy merchant lives an affluent life with his two sons, Oliver and Frederick, and three daughters, Bettina, Isabella and Beauty.
 Beauty, the youngest daughter, is the caretaker of her family; without her, none of the family can look after themselves, and she is constantly taking care of her siblings.
 Despite this, Beauty is not frustrated, but she wonders what she would do with her life if she did not devote it to her family.

 After the merchant loses his wealth in a storm at sea, the family must renounce their luxurious life and move to the countryside, with Beauty once again taking charge.
 After a time, the family hear that their wealth may be returned, for a ship has made it to port.
 To celebrate, the father promises his children gifts of luxury, but Beauty merely wants a rose.
-The merchant realises it was a lost cause, for he is still as poor as he was when he left, and returns.
-He stops off at a beautiful castle where an unseen host treats him to good food and a warm bed.
-However, the old man plucks a rose from the garden, and the host demands that as punishment, Beauty must come to live with him.
-Beauty moves to the castle, and is alone for the first time in her life.
-Therefore, she realises what she wants to do with her life, and realises that the Beast (the formerly unseen host) is not a complete monster.
+The merchant realizes it was a lost cause, for he is still as poor as he was when he left, and returns.
+He stops off at a beautiful castle where an unseen host treats him to good food and shelter.
+However, the old man plucks a rose from the garden, and the Beast (the formerly unseen host) demands that as punishment, Beauty must come to live with him.
+When Beauty's father takes her to the castle, the Beast gives him two chests of gold and horses to carry it, as compensation for giving up his daughter.
+Beauty is alone for the first time in her life.
+Therefore, she realizes what she wants to do with her life, and realizes that the Beast is not a complete monster.